sultan9723/ACDS/backend/README.md

 # Backend — ACDS Core Orchestrator

 ## Overview / Purpose
 The backend module is the central orchestration engine of ACDS.
-Built with FastAPI and Uvicorn, it serves as the unified control plane that connects the victim system (event sources), ML inference engine, autonomous agents, MongoDB persistence, and the Streamlit dashboard.
-The backend exposes REST and WebSocket endpoints for event ingestion, agent orchestration, model inference, and administrative services.
+Built with FastAPI and Uvicorn, it serves as the unified control plane that connects the victim system (event sources), ML inference engine, autonomous agents, MongoDB persistence, and the React/Vite dashboard.
+The backend exposes REST and WebSocket endpoints for event ingestion, agent orchestration, model inference, phishing test runs, analyst review, and administrative services.

 Key responsibilities:
 - Ingestion of telemetry and logs from victim systems via API endpoints.